Genuine Parts (NYSE:GPC) Shares Sold by Aviva PLC

-Aviva PLC lowered its holdings in shares of Genuine Parts (NYSE:GPC – Get Rating) by 32.9% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 85,454 shares of the specialty retailer’s stock after selling 41,861 shares during the period.
-Aviva PLC owned about 0.06% of Genuine Parts worth $12,760,000 at the end of the most recent reporting period.
+Aviva PLC trimmed its position in shares of Genuine Parts (NYSE:GPC – Get Rating) by 32.9% in the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 85,454 shares of the specialty retailer’s stock after selling 41,861 shares during the period.
+Aviva PLC owned 0.06% of Genuine Parts worth $12,760,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds also recently modified their holdings of the business.
-Capital World Investors acquired a new position in shares of Genuine Parts during the 1st quarter worth approximately $124,130,000.
-Vanguard Group Inc. increased its position in Genuine Parts by 2.9% during the 1st quarter.
-Vanguard Group Inc. now owns 17,088,101 shares of the specialty retailer’s stock worth $2,153,442,000 after purchasing an additional 481,039 shares in the last quarter.
-Robeco Institutional Asset Management B.V. raised its stake in Genuine Parts by 105.9% in the 3rd quarter.
-Robeco Institutional Asset Management B.V. now owns 715,885 shares of the specialty retailer’s stock valued at $106,896,000 after purchasing an additional 368,252 shares during the last quarter.
-State Street Corp lifted its holdings in Genuine Parts by 4.0% in the 2nd quarter.
-State Street Corp now owns 8,061,113 shares of the specialty retailer’s stock valued at $1,079,211,000 after purchasing an additional 313,090 shares in the last quarter.
-Finally, Truist Financial Corp boosted its stake in shares of Genuine Parts by 14.8% during the 3rd quarter.
-Truist Financial Corp now owns 1,857,081 shares of the specialty retailer’s stock worth $277,299,000 after purchasing an additional 239,186 shares during the last quarter.
-Hedge funds and other institutional investors own 78.14% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Quent Capital LLC boosted its stake in Genuine Parts by 20.7% during the 3rd quarter.
+Quent Capital LLC now owns 344 shares of the specialty retailer’s stock valued at $51,000 after purchasing an additional 59 shares during the period.
+Forum Financial Management LP lifted its stake in shares of Genuine Parts by 2.5% in the 3rd quarter.
+Forum Financial Management LP now owns 2,453 shares of the specialty retailer’s stock worth $366,000 after acquiring an additional 60 shares during the period.
+Buckingham Strategic Wealth LLC lifted its stake in shares of Genuine Parts by 0.7% in the 3rd quarter.
+Buckingham Strategic Wealth LLC now owns 8,091 shares of the specialty retailer’s stock worth $1,208,000 after acquiring an additional 60 shares during the period.
+Pacer Advisors Inc. lifted its stake in shares of Genuine Parts by 28.0% in the 3rd quarter.
+Pacer Advisors Inc. now owns 288 shares of the specialty retailer’s stock worth $43,000 after acquiring an additional 63 shares during the period.
+Finally, Centennial Wealth Advisory LLC lifted its stake in shares of Genuine Parts by 1.2% in the 3rd quarter.
+Centennial Wealth Advisory LLC now owns 5,751 shares of the specialty retailer’s stock worth $859,000 after acquiring an additional 69 shares during the period.
+78.14% of the stock is owned by institutional investors and hedge funds.

 Genuine Parts Increases Dividend

-Separately, The Goldman Sachs Group lowered shares of Genuine Parts from a “neutral” rating to a “sell” rating and boosted their price objective for the company from $124.00 to $147.00 in a research report on Monday, December 12th.
+Separately, The Goldman Sachs Group lowered shares of Genuine Parts from a “neutral” rating to a “sell” rating and upped their price target for the stock from $124.00 to $147.00 in a research note on Monday, December 12th.

 Genuine Parts Co engages in the distribution of automotive and industrial replacement parts.
 It operates through the following segments: Automotive Parts Group, Industrial Parts Group, and Corporate.
 The Automotive Parts Group segment distributes replacement parts, other than body parts for substantially all makes and models of automobiles, trucks, and other vehicles.